ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.7.6 (End November 2012)

+* Update the Map Settings icon check.
+Now recognizes remote icon URLs as valid entries.
 * Add built-in WordPress update for premium add-ons.
 * Revise geocoding error messages.
 * Further performance improvement, smaller global function footprint.
-* Start moving all Store Pages related hooks into a completely separate class.
+* [Store Pages](http://www.charlestonsw.com/product/store-locator-plus-store-pages) : Start moving all Store Pages related hooks into a completely separate class.
 ** This will make it far easier to extend this premium add-on and have other add-ons (like Tagalong) interact with it.
 ** Store Pages CreatePage() now accepts a keepcontent and post_status flag.
 ** CreatePage() post_status of 'prior' keeps the previous publication state of a store page